Solo Travel Anxiety: Top Tips for a Stress-Free Journey

 Consider Priority Services at the Airport

 To streamline your airport experience and minimize the chaos, explore the option of paying for priority services.
 These services often include expedited lines for immigration and customs, faster baggage collection, and dedicated assistance from airport staff.
 While it comes at an additional cost, the time and stress saved can be well worth it, especially for solo travellers who value efficiency and a smooth transition through the airport.
 Prioritizing these services can help ensure that your journey starts and ends on a stress-free note.
+Consider registering with the TSA PreCheck traveller program to avoid potentially getting a SSSS on your boarding pass.

 Check in early.
 Get it out of the way and have less to worry about.
 Airlines love it when passengers check in early and reward them with good seat selection.
 If the flight is overbooked, chances are you will not be bumped off your flight if you have checked in early.
 Get that low SEQ number on your boarding pass.
 It’s worth it!